jpastranajsl/jpastranajsl/README.md

 # Hello, I'm Jimena! 👋

 Welcome to my GitHub profile!
-I'm an Informatics student passionate about exploring the fascinating world of software development and technology.
+I'm an Informatics student passionate about exploring the fascinating world of data science and technology.

 ## About Me